 * Your personal information is always secured with us

 Hotel as well as teahouse accommodations are included in your trip cost.
-Spend 3 nights in Kathmandu at the 4-star Hotel Mulberry.
-This luxurious hotel lies in the heart of Thamel, close to popular restaurants and shopping options.
-It features well-appointed rooms, spa, wellness centre, swimming pool, restaurants, bar etc.
+Spend 3 nights in Kathmandu at the 4-star Hotel Shanker.
+A grand palace of the Rana aristocrats which has been converted to a luxurious hotel, Hotel Shanker is one of the city's poshest hotels.
+It lies close to Thamel, foreign embassies and popular restaurants.
+The hotel features well-appointed rooms, spa, wellness centre, swimming pool, restaurants, bar etc.

 We run our trips with a small group and offer personalized service to our clients.

 100% Guaranteed Departures.
 Once you have booked and paid, it's confirmed that your trip will run on schedule.

 Choose a date below and join a group.
 If your travel dates are not there or if you want to travel with your own group, then CLICK HERE and book your trip.

 ‘Visit Nepal 2020,’ is a tourism campaign and a brainchild of Ministry of Culture, To...